NO BLACKOUT MONDAY — FREE IT

 When fans regularly see neighboring clubs, neighboring cities, and neighboring ballparks, they become more likely to attend games, travel to ballparks, follow storylines, and deepen their connection to baseball.

 Regional broadcasts should show more than the score.
-They should show the ballpark, the food, the neighborhood, the local atmosphere, and the surrounding baseball culture as most do already but now nearly weekly.
+They should show the ballpark, the food, the neighborhood, the local atmosphere, and the surrounding baseball culture.

 Attendance Benefits

-Each club may use Monday as an attendance-building opportunity through promotions, family nights, youth sports nights, local organizations, appreciation nights, giveaways, food features, community events, and ballpark-experience showcases.
+Each club can use Monday as an attendance-building opportunity through promotions, family nights, youth sports nights, local organizations, appreciation nights, giveaways, food features, community events, and ballpark-experience showcases.

 Revenue Philosophy